ordina-jworks/ordina-jworks.github.io/_posts/2020-12-10-aws-fargate-serverless-deployments.md

 coredns-58c89c64-rm4dr   1/1       Running   0          12m
 ```

-Each Pod gets its own Fargate node and represents the resources that the Pods get in order to successfully function.
+Each pod gets its own Fargate node and represents the resources that the pods get in order to successfully function.
-When you create a new Deployment, you will notice that you have a pending Pod creation.
+When you create a new deployment, you will notice that you have a pod in the status pending creation.

 ```
 $> kubectl create deployment spring-boot-docker --image springio/gs-spring-boot-docker